I developed Samsung's first global content strategy and implemented it across the world.

-I worked on several major projects for Australia's third-largest bank.
-Highlights include Compare Me, ANZ Pacific Connect and a year-long content optimisation and strategy program for all of ANZ.com.
-I also helped to create a business-wide content strategy for their future website.
+I worked on several major new products for Australia's third-largest bank, including Compare Me, ANZ Pacific Connect and a year-long content optimization and strategy program for all of ANZ.com.
+I also helped ANZ develop a business-wide content strategy for their future website.

 I covered a few key roles on the ANZ account.
-Some days I'd be writing product copy and building content strategies – other days I'd be analysing site metrics and running user testing.
+Some days I'd be writing product copy and building content strategies.
+Other days I'd be analyzing site metrics and running user testing.

 I made Bunnings a more intuitive website so users could easily browse and discover their 200k+ products.

 Bunnings is Australia's most trusted brand, but they used to have one of the country's oldest websites.

 They asked us to design a new site where customers could more easily find what they need.
 The project involved completely rethinking how people engage with home improvement products and DIY content online.

 My job was to come up with a new structure and vision for Bunnings' content, and develop a strategy to govern how it will be edited and maintained.

 I helped Qantas develop a clever CMS to source unique facts about hotels for their new brand, Hooroo.